-It just so happens that I have been married to a professional endurance athlete who actually wanted my advice and help in the kitchen.
-What I’ve come to learn is that every body works differently in regards to fueling and race day nutrition, but the one thing that all endurance athletes do work similarly in is their NEED for is GOOD CLEAN EATS the 75% of time they’re not training.
+What we’ve all come to learn is that every body works differently in regards to fueling and race day nutrition, but the one thing that all endurance athletes NEED is GOOD QUALITY food the 75% of time they’re not training.

 My husband knows exactly what fuel works for him during his long training sessions, his hard training sessions, and during races.
 This basically comes from trial and error.